Interbotix/interbotix_ros_rovers/interbotix_ros_xslocobots/README.md

 ## Overview
 Welcome to the *interbotix_ros_xslocobots* sub-repo!
 This sub-repository contains ROS packages meant to be used with the various Locobot Rovers sold by Trossen Robotics.
 Packages were tested on Ubuntu Linux 16.04 & 18.04 using ROS Kinetic and ROS Melodic respectively.
 Additionally, all ROS nodes were written using Python or C++.
 However, any programming language capable of sending ROS messages can be used to control the robots.
 To that effect, the core packages inside this repo are as follows:
+- **interbotix_xslocobot_nav** - contains the config and launch files necessary to run the Nav Stack on the locobot
 - **interbotix_xslocobot_moveit** - contains the config files necessary to launch an arm (on the locobot) using MoveIt either in Gazebo, on the physical robot, or just in Rviz
 - **interbotix_xslocobot_gazebo** - contains the config files necessary to launch a locobot in Gazebo, including tuned PID gains for ros_control
 - **interbotix_xslocobot_control** - contains the motor configuration files and the 'root' launch file that is responsible for launching the locobot